 In 2011, the Heard re-purposed unused space to create an expanded bookstore, Books & More and the Coffee Cantina, a grab-and-go coffee and snack bar.
 The main Shop was remodeled, including new flooring and lighting.
 And, the Nichols Garden was also re-purposed and is now the Nichols Sculpture Garden, giving the museum a unique new venue for larger outdoor sculpture exhibits.
 The Heard Museum continues to look to the future as one of the nation’s premier showcases for American Indian art and history.

-Since its founding by Dwight and Maie Heard in 1929, the Heard Museum has grown in size and stature to become recognized internationally for the quality of its collections, its educational programming and its festivals.
-Dedicated to the sensitive and accurate portrayal of Native arts and cultures, the Heard is an institution that successfully combines the stories of American Indian people from a personal perspective with the beauty of art.
+Since its founding in 1929, the Heard Museum has grown in size and stature to become recognized internationally for the quality of its collections, world-class exhibitions, educational programming and its unmatched festivals.
+Dedicated to the advancement of American Indian art, the Heard successfully presents the stories of American Indian people from a first-person perspective, as well as exhibitions that showcase the beauty and vitality of traditional and contemporary art.

-Through innovative programs, world-class exhibitions and unmatched festivals, the Heard Museum sets the standard nationally for collaborating with Native people to present first-person voices.
-Partnerships with American Indian artists and tribal communities provide visitors with a distinctive perspective about the art and cultures of Native people, especially those from the Southwest.
+The Heard Museum sets the standard for collaborating with American Indian artists and tribal communities to provide visitors with a distinctive perspective about the art of Native people, especially those from the Southwest.

 The museum’s activities revolve around collecting, preserving and presenting art ranging from ancestral artifacts to contemporary paintings and jewelry.
 Exhibitions lay the foundation for learning about the cultures and experiences of the people – past and present – who create art.
 The Heard draws on its extensive collection as well as loaned artwork to present a mixture of long-term and changing exhibitions.